Although certain risk factors may increase a man's chances of developing breast cancer, the cause of most breast cancers in men is unknown.

 Breast cells normally grow and divide in response to female hormones such as estrogen.
 The more cells divide, the more chances there are for mistakes to be made when they are copying their DNA.
 These DNA changes can eventually lead to cancer (see below).

-Factors that change the ratio of female and male hormones in the body can therefore have an effect on breast cancer risk.
-Many of these were described in the section " What are the risk factors for breast cancer in men?"
+Factors that unbalance the levels of female and male hormones in the body can therefore have an effect on breast cancer risk.
+Many of these were described in Risk Factors for Breast Cancer in Men.

 Researchers are making great progress in understanding how certain changes in DNA can cause normal cells to become cancerous.
 DNA is the chemical in our cells that makes up our genes, the instructions for how our cells function.
 We usually look like our parents because they are the source of our DNA.
 However, DNA affects more than how we look.

 Some genes contain instructions for controlling when our cells grow, divide, and die.
 Certain genes that speed up cell division are called oncogenes.
 Others that slow down cell division or cause cells to die at the appropriate time are called tumor suppressor genes.
 Cancers can be caused by DNA mutations (defects) that turn on oncogenes or turn off tumor suppressor genes.

 Most DNA mutations related to male breast cancer occur during life rather than having been inherited from a parent before birth.
 It's not clear what causes most of these mutations.
 Radiation to the breast area is a factor in a small number of cases.
 Some acquired mutations of oncogenes and/or tumor suppressor genes may be the result of cancer-causing chemicals in our environment or diet, but so far studies have not identified any chemicals that are responsible for these mutations in male breast cancers.

 Certain inherited DNA changes can cause a high risk of developing certain cancers and are responsible for cancers that run in some families.